tincotema/mcstas-python-wrapper/README.md

 The content of the csv is loaded into the variable var_list.

+If you want to ignore a colum you can do this by adding a '#' at the beginning of the variable name. i.e: x, #y, z; in this case the y colum would be ignored.

 If you want to load a csv with a different format than described above, you have to reformat it accordingly inside the scope of the pre_simulation function.

 ## Jupyter Notebook Usage